Types of Arthritis

 Ankylosing spondylitis (AS) is another form of inflammatory arthritis.
 Its symptoms are centred around pain and inflammation in the joints of the lower back.
 ‘Ankylosing’ means stiffening; ‘spondylitis’ means inflammation of the spine.
 If left untreated the joints of the spine may become fused (bridged by bone) and lose their movement.

-Click here to download the Living with Ankylosing Spondylitis booklet for more information on this type of arthritis.
+Click here to download the Ankylosing Spondylitis booklet for more information on this type of arthritis.

-Gout is a type of arthritis where crystals build up in the body and cause joints to become very painful.
+Gout is one of the oldest types of arthritis where crystals build up in the body and cause joints to become very painful.
 Once treated, gout is not a problem for most people.
 Gout symptoms are caused by uric acid crystals in the joints.
 We all have some uric acid in our blood but most of us pass out enough in our urine to keep down the amount in our blood.

 When there is too much uric acid in the tissues, it can form crystals.
-These crystals can form in and around joints,inflammation, swelling – and severe pain.
+These crystals can form in and around joints, causing inflammation, swelling and severe pain.

 Click here to download the Living with Gout booklet for more information on this type of arthritis.

-Approximately 1,000 children in Ireland have arthritis.
-Most types of childhood arthritis come under the general heading of juvenile arthritis (JA), or juvenile idiopathic arthritis to give it its official title.
+1 in every 1,000 children in Ireland has arthritis.
+Most types of arthritis in children come under the general heading of juvenile arthritis (JA), or juvenile idiopathic arthritis to give it its official title.
 JA symptoms include inflammation, pain and swelling in one or more joints.

 Polymyalgia rheumatica (PMR) is an inflammatory condition affecting the muscles in and around the shoulder and upper arm areas, buttocks and thighs.
-The cause is unknown.
+The cause of this type of arthritis is unknown.

 Polymyalgia rheumatica usually starts very suddenly.
 The stiffness in affected areas usually eases as the day progresses, but often returns in the evenings.
 In contrast to rheumatoid arthritis the joints are not usually involved, though occasionally there can be an associated inflammation in joints such as the shoulder, hip and wrist.
 Very occasionally, the arteries supplying the head and neck area of the body may be involved, causing headaches and possible loss of sight.
 This very serious complication of the disorder requires immediate treatment.
-You can find out more about the condition in the Understanding Arthritis information booklet.
+You can find out more about the condition on our Polymyalgia Rheumatica information page here.